 Highly-Rated Restaurants We Wish We Could Have Tried Out

-Popular BBQ place by Concord Mills Mall that offers slow-cooked BBQ, cheese biscuits, burgers, salads and sides.
+Popular BBQ place by Concord Mills Mall that offers slow-cooked BBQ, cheese biscuits, burgers, salads, and sides.

-Contemporary Asian dining serving sushi, dim sum, noodles and martinis.
+Contemporary Asian dining serving sushi, dim sum, noodles, and martinis.

-Italian cuisine located in historic downtown Concord.
+Italian cuisine is located in historic downtown Concord.

 44 Mills offers inspired, modern, southern cuisine.
 Menu items range from sandwiches and salads to steak and seafood.
 They are known for their fantastic craft cocktails.